Health Care Access

 The data

-Texas is one of 12 states that has not expanded Medicaid to cover additional low-income residents.
+Texas is one of 10 states that has not expanded Medicaid to cover additional low-income residents.
 Currently, legal residents of Texas can qualify for Medicaid if they are pregnant, responsible for a minor, have some kind of disability or a household member with a disability, or are older than 65 with low incomes.
-The income threshold for a household size of four is $59,400 before taxes.
-If Texas expanded access to low-income Medicaid beneficiaries, then residents with incomes up to 133% of poverty level could benefit.
-In 2019, an estimated 759,000 adult Texans were in what is known as “the coverage gap.”
-The coverage gap is experienced by people with incomes below the poverty level who are not eligible for financial assistance in the ACA marketplace.
+In Texas, if you or your household does not meet one of these conditions you are not eligible for Medicaid no matter how low your income is.

 Uninsured Rate for Nonelderly Residents